ashfaque/unGSTfy_PyQt/_LOGIC/logic.md

 rate_of_gst = ((float(amount_with_gst) / float(amount_without_gst)) - 1) * 100 if float(amount_with_gst) != 0.0 and float(amount_without_gst) != 0.0 else 0.0
 result = str(round(rate_of_gst, 10))

+# Currency Converter
+Same as google currency converter, auto calculates when inserted data, two integer box side by side, and just below it are the currency convertion drop downs.

 https://coderslegacy.com/pyinstaller-spec-file-tutorial/    # PyInstaller spec file tutorial